ibm-cloud-docs/monitoring/api/alerting-api.md

 # Managing alerts (Alerts REST API)
 {: #alerting-api}

-You can manage alerts in a {{site.data.keyword.mon_full_notm}} instance through REST API operations that you can run by using a Python client or a cURL command.
+You can manage alerts in a {{site.data.keyword.mon_full_notm}} instance through REST API operations that you can run by using a Python client or by using a cURL command.
 {:shortdesc}